Rohtak sisters viral video controversy: Reactions

 On the same day, and hardly 24 hours after the incident, the Indian Army sources said that two of the men, who had been selected in the army physical test, will not longer be allowed to appear in the written exam.
-Defence Minister Manohar Parrikar said that such men had no place in the Indian Army.
+Defense Minister Manohar Parrikar said that such men had no place in the Indian Army.
 A local court suspended the bus driver and conductor, and sent the three men to judiciary custody.

 By 2 December, TV channels had picked up the story and were visiting the girls' home to interview them.
 The girls had claimed that the video was taken by a pregnant woman, who was the only co-passenger who had tried to help them.
 But, the woman could not be traced.
 The police also said that not a single eye-witness had come forward.

 On being interviewed, the father of one of accused said that all three were 19 years old and were pursuing Bachelor of Arts from the Jat College in Rohtak.
 Two of the boys, Kuldeep and Mohit, were returning after appearing in an army recruitment exam.
 One of the boys was asked by a sick old woman to buy her a ticket at the bus stop.
-On boarding the bus, they found the two girl occupying the seats allotted to the old woman.
+On boarding the bus, they found the two girls occupying the seats allotted to the old woman.
 Upon asking them to vacate the seat, an argument began and girls started to hit them.
 When the boys retaliated, the girls began to capture it on video.
 The third accused, Deepak boarded the bus later and got caught in the fight.
 Four women of Asan village, from which the accused hail, said that the boys had not harassed the girls and it was a dispute over seats.

 Second video

 On 2 December, a second video went viral on the internet, which showed the girls hitting another boy in Rohtak.
 The girls claimed that the video was a month older, it was taken in HUDA park, Rohtak.
 The girls claimed that they were teased by some boys sitting on a bench and after one of the girls started hitting them, they fled.
-The girls denied that they had released the second video for publicity and said that they had not filed a case for that incident because the accuseds had fled.
+The girls denied that they had released the second video for publicity and said that they had not filed a case for that incident because the accused boys had fled.
 The girls said the video was probably taken by a bystander and as they always respond to harassers in the same manner, there were probably more videos of them out there.

 By 5 December, six women claiming to be passengers on the bus had testified to police.
 They said it was not an issue of harassment, but a dispute over seats as the girls had been occupying a seat allotted to a sick woman.
 The government put the prize on hold after the development.
 On 6 December, Kiron Kher, a Member of the Parliament, said that she trusted the girls' version of the story.